tony-albanese/ci-project-3/README.md

 Scrolling a long list of text is annoying.
 Therefore, the heroku version is designed to display five rows of data at a time.
 They can exit the browsing feature by pressing enter.
 ![scrolling data](assets/screenshots/heroku_scroll.png)
 > Scroll through the chemical data easily
+> Have the chemical data visible to me in the app.
 ### Data Entry
 The user must enter the formula as it is displayed in the datatable to enter it for calculation.
 The reason to go by formula rather than name is mostly preference.
 The user will most likely be a student, and problems of this